GalAngel15/C-Project-SuperMarket/README.md

 # C-Project-SuperMarket
 A project during a degree in software engineering - a management system in the C language.
-Using dynamic assignments, string, Enum, saving and reading from files and more and more
+Using dynamic assignments, string, Enum, saving and reading from files
-C Supermarket Project

 This project is a simple supermarket simulator written in C. It allows option to add groceries, customers, purchase of products, calculation of purchase account.

 ##Features